 Why do travel agencies need IATA numbers?

-However, the full IATA accreditation package also allows travel businesses to issue tickets on behalf of airlines and process transactions via the Billing and Settlement Plan (BSP) – and that’s the main reason travel agencies apply for this IATA license.
+However, the full IATA accreditation package also allows travel businesses to issue tickets on behalf of airlines and process transactions via the Billing and Settlement Plan (BSP)–and that’s the main reason travel agencies apply for this IATA license.

 Types of IATA accreditation programs

-You can apply for TIDS free of charge if your business is located outside of the US and you don’t issue air tickets but want to certify your professional status on a global scale.
+You can apply for TIDS free of charge if your business is located outside the US and you don’t issue air tickets but want to certify your professional status on a global scale.

 IATAN accreditation.
-IATAN (International Airlines Travel Agent Network) is IATA’s subdivision that provides certification products to US-based travel professionals.
+IATAN (International Airlines Travel Agent Network) is IATA’s subdivision that provides certification products exclusively to US-based travel professionals.
 Go with the full IATAN accreditation if you’re located in the US, have over two years of experience, and want to sell flights.

 IATAN Non-ticketing accreditation.
 Similar to TIDS, this option doesn’t allow you to issue air tickets but gives access to airlines’ inventories and grants industry recognition.